 Gestational Diabetes Tests and Diagnosis

 Gestational diabetes usually happens in the second half of pregnancy.
-Your doctor will check to see if you have gestational diabetes between weeks 24 and 28 of your pregnancy.
-You might get tested sooner if you're at high risk.
+Your doctor will check for it between weeks 24 and 28, or sooner if you're at high risk.

 Gestational Diabetes Treatment

-- Do urine tests that check for ketones, which mean that your diabetes is not under control
+- Check your urine for ketones, chemicals that mean that your diabetes isn’t under control

 - Make exercise a habit